Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Guided tours are 1 hr long and run every thirty minutes from the visitor’s center.
 You’ll get access to rooms most people don’t get to explore on the self-guided tour.

-Fun fact, women would make more money at the fort as a laundress than their husbands as a private.
+Fun fact: women would make more money at the fort as a laundress than their husbands as a private.

 Outside the fort

-You’ll get the opportunity to view a lot of memorial gardens and overlooks.
-As this place is considered sacred to many native Americans, these memorials do a great job of reflecting their plight.
+As this place is considered sacred to many Native Americans, these memorials do a great job of reflecting their plight.

 One of the most interesting pieces was the Treaty of 108 Memorial.
 At face value, the treaty gave something both sides wanted.
-But just like the memorial, there were gaps in understanding what they meant by it.

 Special Events